 We have many customers who develop their web content using Wordpress, Weebly, Wix, Webflow, and more.
 And customers who build web applications to deploy as web apps using Microsoft .NET and SharePoint, Salesforce Lightning, Bubble.io.

 All of the changes made to your website will be reflected in your app.
 Our apps obey the same cache headers that a browser will, which are set by your web server.
 If you are experiencing trouble seeing your updated website reflected in your app, we list some potential solutions here.

-We publish our codebase publicly on GitHub and the source code for your individual app can be downloaded from your app management page at any time.
-Should you extend the native code of your app yourself you can manually merge our future updates back into your own app.
+We publish our codebase publicly on GitHub and should you extend the native code of your app yourself you can manually merge our future updates back into your own app.